Fine-Tuning Diffusion Models via Intermediate Distribution Shaping: Preliminaries

 \textbf{Binary Rewards with De-Duplication:} Suppose $r(X) \in \{0,1\}$ (for eg., corresponds to unstable/ stable molecules in molecule generation).
 De-duplication of the generated samples might be necessary to maintain diversity.
 Given any structure function $f$ (for eg., extracts the molecule structure from a configuration), let $N_f(X,\hat{P}_X) = |\{i: f(X^{(i)}) = f(X)\}|$, i.e, the number of copies of $X$ in the data.

 Draw $C_i \sim \mathsf{Ber}(p_i)$ without-replacement among the duplicate/similar samples (i.e, they are marginally Bernoulli but are not independent).
 Thus, exactly one out of the duplicate molecules are selected almost surely.
-Applying Lemma~\ref{lemma:master_graft}, we conclude that this performs PPO with
+Applying Lemma~\ref{lemma:master_graft}, we conclude that:

+We see that the shaped reward increases with diversity and with the value of the original reward.
+We use this in the molecule generation experiments to avoid mode collapse (Section \ref{subsec:layout_and_mol_expts}).